 The museum cohort includes the Arbaer Open Air Museum, The Settlement Exhibition, the Reykjavik Museum of Photography, the Maritime Museum, and Videy Island.

 Arbaer Open Air museum opened in 1957 and is comprised of over twenty old houses that form a sort of village.
 Each house is an exhibition in itself.

-The Reykjavik Maritime Museum is located by the old harbour in Reykjavik, in a building that was originally built as a fish freezing plant.
-The Museum exhibits Icelandic maritime history throughout the ages and one of the main attractions is the coast guard ship Odinn.
+The Reykjavik Maritime Museum is located by the old harbor in Reykjavik, in a building that was originally built as a fish freezing plant.
+The Museum exhibits Icelandic maritime history throughout the ages.
+One of the main attractions is the coast guard ship Odinn.